Covid-19 Coronavirus: PM 'gutted' by Bauer Media closure; Unveils leave scheme for essential workers, launches Covid-19 WhatsApp group

 Ardern said the Government is replying on every New Zealander to self-isolate.

-"There is a level of faith we have to have with everyone," she said, in response to a question as to why people are not being quarantine at the border.
+"There is a level of faith we have to have with everyone," she said, in response to a question as to why people are not being quarantined at the border.

 She said there was a level of reliance on all New Zealanders to follow the rules.